Reporting Accessibility Barriers

 Submission of the form does not constitute a formal complaint, grievance, or request for academic or workplace accommodation.
 Its intent is only to assist in identifying and addressing barriers to access.

 UMSL is committed to providing equal opportunity to and addressing discrimination against people with disabilities, as outlined in the Collected Rules, Chapter 600.

-People with a disability who believe their disability is not being accommodated, or who have experienced discrimination or harassment on the basis of disability, may file a complaint with the Title IX office.
-Complaints about accessibility barriers and other ADA issues should be submitted to the Office of Accessibility and ADA.
+Individuals with a disability who believe their disability is not being accommodated, or who have experienced discrimination or harassment on the basis of disability, may file a complaint with the Title IX & Equity office.

 A person with a disability may also file a complaint with the federal government through the U.S. Department of Education’s Office for Civil Rights (for students), the U.S. Equal Employment Opportunity Commission (for employees), or the U.S. Department of Justice (for members of the public).